 Every year, there are as many as 300,000 children like her in the U.S. whose lives have been turned upside down by sex trafficking while predators financially profit.
 Through The Porch Light program, Florida Baptist Children’s Homes (FBCH) will help restore these girls physically, emotionally and spiritually.
 Our light will shine until every young girl who has been victimized by sex trafficking is rescued, restored and set free.
 Just like a father who leaves the porch light on awaiting his daughter to return, our faith-based program symbolizes the love of Christ – a light that shines so bright and a love and peace that will turn lives around.
 Also, through prevention efforts, we will also make big strides to stop domestic sex trafficking before it starts for the next child.

 GIVE!
-To begin this program in early 2014, we continue to seek financial gifts of all sizes from individuals, businesses and churches.
-The anticipated cost of the first home is $700,000.
-For those who would like to make a difference and help meet this need, specific sponsorship levels can be found here.
+We continue to seek financial gifts of all sizes from individuals, businesses and churches.
+For those who would like to make a difference and help meet these financial needs, specific partner levels can be found here.

 VOLUNTEER!
 To learn how you can volunteer to make a difference in these girls’ lives, click here.